meta-company/makex/documents/source/checksums.md

 ## Hashing Files

-Makex will create and store hashes of a Task's input and output files, and the hashes of the Makex file in which the task was defined.
+Makex will create and store hashes of a Task's input and output files, and the hashes of the Makex file in which the Task was defined.

 Each file Makex acts on has a `hash` of its contents, which, is a digest; and a `fingerprint`, which, is its modification time concatenated with its size.